carlo von lynX, youbroketheinternet.org,

 7. What about the hardware?
 Can we use computers?

+Since about 2008[121] each Intel CPU (central processing unit, aka processor) is equipped with remote control features.
+An entire networking stack with a website is built directly into the CPU's microcode, the program the processor uses to do ordinary jobs like distributing execution to the various cores and assigning which parts of the memory the operating system is allowed to access.
+The genius thing is that the microcode reserves memory portions for its own use that the operating system is never allowed to look at.
+It can't even know how much is being withheld.
 This way, even if you install Linux or BSD,[122] the Intel processor can hide extra data it is secretly processing and spy on what you are doing without Linux having a chance to notice.
 Intel sells this ability as a feature called "Active Management Technology",[123] so as crazy as all of this sounds — it's not paranoid, it's real.
 Some people even posted videos on Youtube that show how the Linux is controlled by AMT.[124]
 This allows a systems administrator to snoop into an employee's computer (hard disk, running memory, keystrokes, the image displayed on the screen) even when it is running Linux or when it is turned off (as long as the power cable is plugged in or the battery is charged).
 Quite likely even microphone and webcam can be operated while the computer appears to be powered off.

 7.1 Hardware is probably not the problem.